Sheerabth/blob-system/README.md

 # Blob System

-Blob System is a simple blob storage server which allows file upload, download, rename, edit and delete.
+Blob System is a simple blob storage server which allows for file upload, download, rename, edit and delete.

 * Server - a [FastAPI](https://fastapi.tiangolo.com/) based web application to handle requests for the blob storage system.
 * Client - a [Typer](https://typer.tiangolo.com/) based CLI application to interact with the server.

-## Tools and technology used
+## Tools & technology used

 * Database - PostgreSQL
-* Keystore - Redis
+* Cache - Redis
 * ORM - SQLAlchemy

 ## Setting up the environment